-- 8.7.10.3.
-The Leader will prepare a Scheme of Delegation in which the Leader will confirm which of the following functions will be delegated to the Cabinet: - 8.7.1.10.3.1. rResponsibility for strategic and policy co-ordination; - 8.7.2.10.3.2. m Making recommendations to Full Council for approval as part of the Budget and Key Policy Framework, major new policies, changes to or revisions of existing policies or any other plan or strategy which Full Council decides it shall adopt or approve; - 8.7.3.10.3.3. cCarrying out the Council's responsibilities for improving the economic social and environmental well-being of the area; - 8.7.4.10.3.4. eEnsuring that the Annual Budget is set and the underlying principles set out in the Financial Regulations adhered to in any changes required from time to time including recommending to_Full Council any changes to policy that will materially reduce or increase the services of the Council or create significant financial commitments in future years in accordance with the requirements of the Financial Regulations; - 8.7.5.10.3.5. rRecommending to Full Council the overall financial strategy, including the Capital and Revenue Budgets and the level of Council Tax and the Council Tax Base; - 8.7.6.10.3.6.
-Mm onitoring spending on the Capital Programme; - 8.7.7.10.3.7.
-Taking in year decisions on resources and priorities, together with other stakeholders and partners in the local community, to deliver the Key Policy Framework, Corporate Plan and Budget: - 8.7.8.10.3.8.
-Considering and responding to recommendations and reports from Overview and Scrutiny Board and Committees; - 8.7.9.10.3.9. cConsidering the reports of external review bodies on key aspects of overall service delivery; - 8.7.10.10.3.10. dDeciding all Local Choice Functions -which_Full Council has decided should be undertaken by the Cabinet: - 8.7.11.10.3.11. cCarrying out those Executive Functions of the Council not delegated to other bodies, individual Cabinet Members or Officers pursuant to one of the schemes of delegation; - 8.7.12.10.3.12. rResolving disputes between Cabinet Members including those where there is no agreement between Portfolio Holders relating to cross-portfolio issues; - 8.7.13.10.3.13. bBeing involved in the process for appointment of the Council's Chief Executive/Head of Paid Service and other Officers as set out in the Employment Procedure Rules in Part 4; - 8.7.14.10.3.14. mMaking the final decision on joint arrangements and delegations to other councils which relate to Executive Functions: and
+- 10.3.
+The Leader will prepare a Scheme of Delegation in which the Leader will confirm which of the following functions will be delegated to the Cabinet: - 10.3.1. responsibility for strategic and policy co-ordination; - 10.3.2. making recommendations to Full Council for approval as part of the Budget and Key Policy Framework, major new policies, changes to or revisions of existing policies or any other plan or strategy which Full Council decides it shall adopt or approve; - 10.3.3. carrying out the Council's responsibilities for improving the economic social and environmental well-being of the area; - 10.3.4. ensuring that the Annual Budget is set and the underlying principles set out in the Financial Regulations adhered to in any changes required from time to time including recommending to Full Council any changes to policy that will materially reduce or increase the services of the Council or create significant financial commitments in future years in accordance with the requirements of the Financial Regulations; - 10.3.5. recommending to Full Council the overall financial strategy, including the Capital and Revenue Budgets and the level of Council Tax and the Council Tax Base; - 10.3.6. monitoring spending on the Capital Programme; - 10.3.7. taking in year decisions on resources and priorities, together with other stakeholders and partners in the local community, to deliver the Key Policy Framework, Corporate Plan and Budget; - 10.3.8. considering and responding to recommendations and reports from Overview and Scrutiny Board and Committees; - considering the reports of external review bodies on key aspects of overall service delivery; - 10.3.10. deciding all Local Choice Functions which Full Council has decided should be undertaken by the Cabinet; - 10.3.11. carrying out those Executive Functions of the Council not delegated to other bodies, individual Cabinet Members or Officers pursuant to one of the schemes of delegation; - 10.3.12. resolving disputes between Cabinet Members including those where there is no agreement between Portfolio Holders relating to crossportfolio issues; - 10.3.13. being involved in the process for appointment of the Council's Chief Executive/Head of Paid Service and other Officers as set out in the Employment Procedure Rules in Part 4; - 10.3.14. making the final decision on joint arrangements and delegations to other councils which relate to Executive Functions; and

-10.3.15. cconferring with other councils, government departments, statutory bodies, voluntary bodies, and other external agencies.
+10.3.15. conferring with other councils, government departments, statutory bodies, voluntary bodies, and other external agencies.

-9.11.
-Functions of Individual Members of the Cabinet
+11. Functions of Individual Members of the Cabinet